Cadillac Seville: Second generation (1980–1985)

 While the first-generation Seville had proved quite successful, it failed in its primary mission of winning over younger import buyers.
 Marketing research indicated that the car was most popular with older women who wanted a Cadillac in a smaller, more maneuverable size.
 For the 1980 model year, the Seville's K-body platform became front-wheel drive, based on the E-body Eldorado, Buick Riviera, and Oldsmobile Toronado.
-Length and wheelbase were similar, with the car losing 0.3" in wheelbase and gaining 0.8" overall.
+Length and wheelbase were similar, with the car losing 0.3 inches in wheelbase and gaining 0.8 inches overall.
 The new model featured independent rear suspension.
 The standard engine was the new digitally fuel-injected 368 cuin Cadillac L62 V8, with the 350 CID Oldsmobile diesel carried over from the previous generation available as a no-cost option except in California, where the fuel-injected Oldsmobile 350 was retained for emissions purposes.